 6. Give you access for comments

-It’s important that you are able to give feedback, and we have a system for that too.
-You are able to comment directly on the website, and we can have a conversation backwards and forwards on any points which you feel are important.
+You must be able to give feedback, and we have a system for that too.
+You can comment directly on the website, and we can have a conversation backwards and forwards on any points you feel are important.

 It’s incredibly easy to use, and everyone loves it!